zulip/zulip/docs/testing/testing.md

 Zulip takes pride in its extensive, carefully designed test suites.
-For example, `test-backend` runs a complete test suite (~98% test coverage; 100% on core code) for the Zulip server in under a minute on a fast laptop; very few webapps of similar scope can say something similar.
+For example, `test-backend` runs a complete test suite (~98% test coverage; 100% on core code) for the Zulip server in under a minute on a fast laptop; very few web apps of similar scope can say something similar.

 This page focused on the mechanics of running automated tests in a